County Lines

 keep in mind that it is considered most professional to format prose in a 12-point serif font (such as Garamond or Times New Roman) with lines double-spaced.
 Poetry should be single-spaced, but should still be presented in a 12-point serif font.

 consider filenames of your work that include your last name and a shortened title.
-Examples of poetry and prose submitted by Lewis Carroll (carroll-poem-jabberwocky.docx), Virginia Woolf (woolf-prose-haunted-house.docx), Samuel Clemens (pen name example, twain-prose-celebrated-jumping-frog.docx), and Leonardo da Vinci (art example, da-vinci-art-mona-list.jpg).
+Examples of poetry and prose submitted by Lewis Carroll (carroll-poem-jabberwocky.docx), Virginia Woolf (woolf-prose-haunted-house.docx), Samuel Clemens as Mark Twain (twain-prose-celebrated-jumping-frog.docx), and Leonardo da Vinci (art example, da-vinci-art-mona-list.jpg).

 consider following a standard format for your manuscript.
 Author William Shunn provides an excellent resource that demonstrates standard manuscript formatting: prose and poetry.
 (NOTE: Shunn's example combines poems in one document.
 Our submissions process requires each poem to be a separate document.)